DavorPenzar/magic-text/README.md

 ```
  deep?
 Six feet under screams, but no one seems to hear a thing
-Do you ever feel like a plastic bag
+Do you ever feel already buried deep?
-Drifting through the wind, wanting to start again?
+Six feet under screams, but no one seems to hear a thing
 Do you ever feel already buried deep?
 Six feet under screams, but no one seems to hear a thing
 Do you ever feel like a plastic bag